Musselburgh Athletic F.C.

 Musselburgh Athletic Football Club are a Scottish football club based in the town of Musselburgh, East Lothian.
 Formed in 1934, they have played under different names including Musselburgh Bruntonians, Musselburgh Juniors and Musselburgh Fern since 1898.

-Nicknamed "the Burgh", they play their home games at Olivebank Stadium, in the Fisherrow area of the town.
+Nicknamed "the Burgh", they play their home games at the Olivebank Arena in the Fisherrow area of the town.
 The club's strips are the blue and white colours of Musselburgh with their town's badge displayed on their chests.